 With the recent approval of the Department of Interior, sports betting in Scottsdale is getting closer, with the hopes of Arizona sports betting to be launched on September 9.

 The full details regarding rules and regulations are still in the works, but according to the bill, 20 total licenses are allowed in the state, including ten to tribal-operated casinos and ten to local sports franchises and venues.

 What Sports Can I Bet On In Scottsdale

-Arizona is home to a number of professional sports teams including the Arizona Diamondbacks, the Phoenix Suns, the Arizona Cardinals, and the Phoenix Coyotes.
+Arizona is home to a number of professional sports teams including the Arizona Diamondbacks, the Phoenix Suns, the Arizona Cardinals, and the Arizona Coyotes.
 Collegiate teams, the Arizona State Sun Devils, and the Arizona Wildcats are also located in Arizona.